Frequently Asked Questions (FAQs)

 What is the practicum requirement for the BA/BS degree?

 All CJ majors are required to complete a practicum placement worth 4 credits.
 This practicum is 132 hours of professional experience in a field agency.
 You can do this practicum with an agency of your choice.
 For more information, see the Practicum Essentials.
-Students must also submit an Practicum Application at least three terms prior to beginning their practicum.

 In certain situations, students can take additional coursework to substitute for the practicum requirement.
 This arrangement must be pre-approved by your CJ faculty advisor.